Presidio-Federal/network-discovery-mcp/README.md

 5. **BATFISH-LOADER**: Builds and loads Batfish snapshots for network analysis and topology extraction.
 6. **TOPOLOGY-VISUALIZER**: Generates interactive HTML visualizations of network topologies using Batfish data.

+The service can run in two modes:
+- **REST API Mode**: Traditional HTTP API endpoints for direct integration
+- **MCP Mode**: Model Context Protocol server for seamless AI agent integration

-The service produces well-structured artifacts for downstream tools (NSO, Batfish, etc.) in a job-scoped workspace.
+All functionality is available through both interfaces, producing well-structured artifacts for downstream tools (NSO, Batfish, etc.) in a job-scoped workspace.

 ## Architecture